General Sessions Court Traffic School

 |Johnetta Nelson||OR to access the Online Traffic School|

 |Click here, for map location||Click here, for map location|

-A four-hour curriculum covering traffic safety rules and consequences, including laws on seat belts, child restraint, speeding, dui, and most commonly committed traffic offenses.
+• First Offender (FOT) – a four hour curriculum covering traffic safety rules and consequences, including laws on seat belts, child restraint, speeding, DUI and most commonly committed traffic offenses.

 - All 8 hr.
 Class fees will be $90.00

 - FOT – (First Time Offender) $90.00

 - DDC4 – (Defensive Driving Class 4 Hours) $90.00

 - A25 – (Alive at 25 Class) $90.00